Work-Related Stress Causes And How To Manage It

 2. Overcome Sunday Night Stress

 As the weekend reaches its end, you may find yourself dreading Monday morning.
 The real culprit is Sunday night and your anticipatory anxiety.
-The irony is that most often when you get to work and spend a couple of hours on the job, your stress level actually lowers.
+The irony is that most often when you get to work and spend a couple of hours on the job, your stress level lowers.
 You replace your work worries with involvement and action.
 You find that the reality is less distressing than your negative anticipation.

 So, the trick is to figure out how to cope with the night before.
 You can do that by getting to bed a little bit earlier, planning something relaxing and enjoyable that you can look forward to on Sunday night, and planning something you can look forward to on Monday.